SEO, SEO for Beginners, SEO Keywords

 Keep reading, or watch the video podcast episode here -

-The missing piece for many content creators is SEO and working with the search engine so that your content gets more traffic.
+For many content creators, SEO and working with the search engine to increase traffic to their content are missing pieces.
 This leads people to wonder if they’re supposed to create content for the search engine first and their ideal customer second.
 That’s a big no.

-I want you to focus on creating content for your audience first and optimizing the content for the search engine rather than creating content for the search engine.
+I want you to focus on creating content for your audience first and optimizing it for search engines rather than creating content for search engines.
+SEO is the connection point between the content you're creating and your audience.
+When you add SEO to your content, you help people find it easier via search engines like Google, Pinterest, podcast apps, and others.

 How do you do this and get the best results?

-When creating SEO content, it's important to keep your target audience in mind.
+When creating SEO content, it's important to consider your target audience.
 What questions are they asking?
 What challenges are they facing?
 What topics are they interested in?
 By focusing on these needs and interests, you can create engaging and relevant content for your audience.

-Always start with your customer’s needs and create content that helps them, and you’ll be on the right track.
+If you always start with your customer's needs and create content that helps them, you’ll be on the right track.

 It’s important that you choose a keyword with the following criteria in mind: